Cherokee, Alabama: National Alabama

 In July 2007 National Steel Car announced a decision to locate a new manufacturing facility in the industrial park, the largest new employer in Colbert County in the prior 40 years.
 The CEO, Gregory Aziz, was caught up in a legal case over securities fraud related to the facility and the facility was turned over to Retirement Systems of Alabama.

 The facility has become an independent entity of its former parent and is now named National Alabama Corporation.
 Retirement Systems of Alabama is the primary shareholder.

-National Alabama is designed to provide steel railcars and was expected to be the largest employer in the area.
+National Alabama was designed to provide steel railcars and was expected to be the largest employer in the area.
 In 2010 the depressed economy was blamed for delayed full production at the facility and the company said it was looking for alternative products to produce.

-Navistar and FreightCar America facilities are now unoccupied.

-Navistar

-As of 2022, the facility is no longer in operation and sits unoccupied.

-As of 2011 Navistar is the primary lease holder at the National Alabama facility which is currently owned by the Retirement Systems of Alabama.
-Navistar fabricates parts for railcars produced by Freightcar America.
-Together the two companies are the largest employer in the area.

-FreightCar America (FCA)

-FreightCar America is the sub lease holder at the National Alabama Facility, which is currently owned by the Retirement Systems of Alabama.
-FreightCar America produces railcars.
-However, the facility is now unoccupied as the company moved production to Mexico.
+It would eventually close operations, and the building would be vacant for several years until March 2026 when Hadrian would re-open it for defense production.

+Hadrian

+In March 2026, Hadrian (a California-based firm) re-opened the former railcar facility to build components of Columbia- and Virginia- class submarines.